PSST-Challenge/psstbaseline/README.md

 python step_2_audio_to_logits.py valid test
 ```

-This writes a tab-separated file to `out/decode/decoded-(train|valid|test).tsv` containing the best estimation of what's
+This writes tab-separated files to `out/decode/decoded-(train|valid|test).tsv` containing the best estimation of what's
 being said in each utterance.
 Here's a sample of the first four lines of output from the train split:

 |utterance_id             | asr_transcript          |